ForgottenIce/XRD/Blogs/AR Blog Posts/AR Dev Blog Post 1/README.md

 We will use **Unity**, a widely-used game engine for creating 3D and AR applications.
 Unity offers built-in support for AR and provides tools for manipulation 3D models, applying textures, and rendering in real-time.

 **2. AR Foundation:**
-For augmented reality featues, we'll use **AR Foundation**, Unity's framework for developing AR apps across **ARKit** (iOS) and **ARCore** (Android).
+For augmented reality features, we'll use **AR Foundation**, Unity's framework for developing AR apps across **ARKit** (iOS) and **ARCore** (Android).
 AR Foundation will allow us to access device cameras, detect surfaces, and overlay virtual objects in the real-world enviorment.

 **3. 3D Model of the Parking Lot:**
 A critical component of the app is a **3D model of the VIA parking lot**.
 This model, created using **Blender**, will be scaled and imported into Unity to serve as the app's virtual environment.
 The 3D model well help users identify the layout and spot their car.